 My genuine interest in building relationships opens the door to making connections and building engagement.
 Works every time!

-I think people tend to focus on content first when trying to increase customer engagement - instead of first taking a deep look at their audience to understand what they want to hear about.
+I think people tend to focus on content first when trying to increase customer engagement, instead of first taking a deep look at their audience to understand what they want.

 I think one of the best ways to increase customer engagement is by "reading the room."

-Not being afraid to get creative with meme culture and GIFs on social media is a great way to break down the walls between brands and customers (when done well.)
-BarkBox does a really good job of this!
+Not being afraid to get creative with meme culture and GIFs on social media is a great way to break down the walls between brands and customers (when done well).

 Unlike other tactics that drum up engagement only when you use them, rewarding customer engagement promotes additional customer interaction both now and into the future.

 Make it a daily priority to respond to feedback, spotlight user-generated content, and otherwise acknowledge the actions your customers take.

 11. Natalie Furness, Hubspot Consultant & Growth Marketing Strategist at Niam Marketing